A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 1. Call emergency services or poison control center: Contact emergency services or your local poison control center right away.
 They can provide guidance on what steps to take and may advise you to seek immediate medical assistance.

-3. Do not induce vomiting: Unless directed to do so by a healthcare professional, do not induce vomiting.
-Vomiting may not effectively remove the medication from the system and can potentially cause additional harm.
+3. Do not induce vomiting: Vomiting may not effectively remove the medication from the system and can potentially cause additional harm.

 4. Receive medical treatment: Upon seeking medical assistance, the healthcare team will assess the situation and provide appropriate treatment.
 They may administer activated charcoal to help prevent further absorption of the medication or employ other medical interventions based on the severity of the overdose.